The TPM (Total Productivity Maintenance) method

 1. Autonomous maintenance

-Encourages operators to take charge of the routine maintenance of their equipment, thus promoting better understanding and increased commitment to their work tools.
+Encourages operators to take charge of routine maintenance of their equipment, thereby promoting a better understanding and increased commitment to their work tools.

 2. Targeted Improvement

-Focuses on identifying and eliminating root causes of losses, such as breakdowns, quality defects, and production stoppages.
+Focuses on identifying and eliminating root causes of losses, such as breakdowns, quality defects, and production downtime.

-Aims to develop preventive maintenance programs based on rigorous analysis of data and maintenance histories to reduce unplanned downtime.
+Aims to develop preventive maintenance programs based on rigorous analysis of maintenance data and histories to reduce unplanned shutdowns.

 4. Quality improvement